MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-table-samples.md

 - Use the `CreateMultiple` action to create elastic table records. <!--TODO Add link -->
 - Use the `UpdateMultiple` action to set JSON data for a column.<!--TODO Add link -->
 - Use the [ExecuteCosmosSqlQuery Function](xref:Microsoft.Dynamics.CRM.ExecuteCosmosSqlQuery) to query JSON data in columns.
-- Use the `DeleteMultiple` action to delete elastic table records <!--TODO Add link -->
+- Use the `DeleteMultiple` action to delete elastic table records in bulk.<!--TODO Add link -->

 > [!div class="nextstepaction"]